endolith/complex_colormap/README.md

 #### Constant chroma (`'const'`)

-For each lightness `J`, find the maximum chroma that can be represented in RGB for *any* hue, and then use that for every other hue.
-This produces images with accurate magnitude variation, but the colors are muted and more difficult to perceive.
+For each lightness `J`, find the maximum chroma that can be represented in RGB for *any* hue, and then use that for every *other* hue.
+This produces images with perceptually accurate magnitude variation, but the colors are muted and more difficult to perceive.

 [![constant chroma colormap](https://live.staticflickr.com/4646/39058425412_67d203f0b8.jpg)](https://flic.kr/p/22vsD6N)
 ![f(z) = z](https://c1.staticflickr.com/5/4682/39058425052_ff82772542_o.png)